Sikkim Trekking Tour Guide

 Sikkim is open to travellers all the year round but the best time to visit Sikkim is from March to May when the weather is mild and sunny.
 September to November is another season for the crystal clear views of the Kanchenjunga Range and also for it’s mild weather.

 Is it safe to visit Sikkim ?

-It is totally safe to visit and travel in this small state.
-Even when the border issue with China was taking place in North Sikkim and there was problems in Darjeeling, in the neighbouring state of west Bengal, there was no issues for travellers travelling in Sikkim.
+It is totally safe to visit Sikkim.
+Even when the border issue with China was taking place in North Sikkim and Darjeeling, in the neighbouring state of west Bengal was having problems, there was no issues for travellers travelling in Sikkim.

 What are the documents required to travel and Trek in Sikkim ?